HOME | AWARDS | COMMITTEE | NEWSLETTER | HISTORY

 The Clark Trophy

-When in 1983 John Clark was made a life member of the Wallaringa Club (an honour he felt was bestowed on him because the club committee decided that having a life member would lend the club gravitas).
-He felt he should reciprocate.
-Consequently he donated The Clark Trophy for Junior of the Year.
+John Clark carried over his life membership of the Onkaparinga Club to the Wallaringa Club at its formation in 1978 (an honour he felt was bestowed on him because the club committee decided that having a life member would lend the club gravitas).
+He felt he should reciprocate, and in 1983 he donated the Clark Trophy for Wallaringa Junior of the Year.
 The trophy has been awarded annually and each year John Clark has attached a small engraved plaque to the wooden shield naming that year’s recipient.
 The first awardee, in 1983, was Jane Rathjen.
 Other early winners were Ben Davidson in 1984, Tanya Robertson in 1985 and Jenny Casanova in 1986 and 1987.
 When last awarded in 2015 the trophy was held by Justin Shao.

 Wallaringa has learned as have one suspects all other clubs, that the sport’s negatives - such as protests, complaints and too much work falling on too few, can lead to burn-out, resignations and early retirements but, at any time, there have always been enthusiasts who kept the club alive, continuing its significant contributions at both state and national levels, and never more so than when the club takes responsibility for a major tasks at an Australian Championship or three day event, such as running the results system and display.